DavidZajicek/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 6-print_line.c - write a function that draws a straight line in the terminal 7-print_diagonal.c - Print a diagonal line using \
 8-print_square.c - Print a square
+9-fizz_buzz.c - print 1 to 100 but multiples of 3, 5 are replaced with FizzBuzz